An integrative and holistic approach to medicine

 Sienna Academy offers a 3.5 year training for art therapists in painting and drawing and develops a highly refined colour perception in practitioners.
 The training has a strong medical basis and is supported by an anthroposophic doctor.

 For those in Sydney interested to become a qualified dramatherapist, there is clinical supervision through The Dramatherapy Centre.
-To hear more about what a dramatherapist does, listen to Dr Joanna Janniste, talk about her process.
+To hear more about what a dramatherapist does, listen to this interview with Dr Joanna Janniste.
 Dramatherapy has been found to be especially effective for people with dementia.

 Exploring the word in colour and speech is a Melbourne-based practice which offers painting and formative speech as therapy, privately and in groups.
 Katherine Rudolph offers a synthesis of anthroposophical speech and painting therapy and is especially effective for primary and secondary school students who have speech disturbances or centering problems.
 For more information, click here